-- inappropriate level of physical activity, whether too high or too low depending on the women
+- inappropriate level of physical activity, whether too high or too low depending on the woman

 - thyroid disorders or imbalances, such as hypothyroidism

-- exposure to high amount of endocrine-disrupting chemicals
+- exposure to high amounts of endocrine-disrupting chemicals

 - for some women, having a high percentage of body fat, being overweight or obese